ahb7/US-Home-Prices/README.md

 ## Data Collection:
 In this project, first, I looked for data.
 And collected the following datasets.
-All most all the data is collected from the Fred Economic Data website https://fred.stlouisfed.org/
+All the data is collected from the Fred Economic Data website https://fred.stlouisfed.org/

 ### The dataset are:
 Case-Schiller Home Price Index (CSUSHPISA) is our target variable.